-The Bell Rehanging Project 2015/16
+The 2015 Bell Rehanging Project

-The bells of St Andrew’s Church have been ringing out for almost 300 years.
+The bells of St Andrew’s Church have been ringing out for over 300 years.
 Just like a car, from time to time they need essential servicing and maintenance.
 Unlike a car the period between major “servicing” is usually several decades!

 The diagram on the right shows all the components which enable a bell to be rung.
 Before work began the headstocks, wheels, stays, sliders and pulleys were made from wood.
 The only exception to this was the treble headstock which was made from cast iron.

 The wooden headstocks were made from solid pieces of elm.
 Over the decades the weight of each bell on its headstock had caused the headstock to “sag” slightly.
 This pushed the bearings, on which the bells rotate, out of alignment and made the bells more difficult to ring.
 Some of the headstocks had also become twisted over the years.
 Decades of changing humidity and temperature can cause wood to distort, even great chunks of elm!
 The picture below is of the headstock on the seventh bell.
 If you look carefully you can see that the headstock had twisted through about 10° along its length, again making ringing the bell more difficult than it needed to be.
-The bells will be fitted with new cast-iron headstocks and new bearings for the bells to swing on.